sogaiu/janet-subprocess-notes/README.md

   that end up on the event loop and may be "non-task" for those that don't?

 * Are the terms "root-fiber" and "task" equivalent?
+It seems they are at least close.
+(Peripheral case: if janet is compiled without ev support, are there tasks?
+There may be root-fibers...).

 ## Glossary